 - Payment Reminders

-Spoofing is used by many robocallers to trick your subscribers to answer their mobile phone.
-When the caller ID is changed by the robocaller, so that the call recipient sees a familiar number is known as spoofing.
+Spoofing is used by many robocallers to trick your subscribers to answer their mobile phones.
+When the caller ID is changed by the robocaller, so that the call recipient sees a familiar number, it is known as spoofing.

-For example; the call will look like it’s coming from the reliable organization or a phone number that’s similar to your subscriber.
-Main motive is to fetch the personal details like Bank or Credit Card information of the call recipient and indulge in cybercrime.
+For example; the Call will look like it is from a reliable organization or a phone number that’s similar to your subscriber.
+The main motive is to fetch the personal details like Bank or Credit Card information of the call recipient and indulge in cybercrime.

-So what options carriers has to prevent these Robocalling?
-In United States, the Federal Communications Commission (FCC) has notified carriers to implement call authentication measures by adopting STIR/SHAKEN standards.
+So what options do carriers have to prevent these Robocalling?
+In the United States, the Federal Communications Commission (FCC) has notified carriers to implement call authentication measures by adopting STIR/SHAKEN standards.

 Implementing STIR/SHAKEN with a Session Border Controller